data-dot-all/dataall/pages/code.md

 └── sts.py ---> used to assume roles on different AWS accounts
 ```

-These scripts define Python classes that can imported, for example by the API resolvers.
+These scripts define Python classes that can imported (e.g. by the API resolvers in `dataall.api`).
 Here is an example of
 the Dataset resolvers `backend/dataall/api/Objects/Dataset/resolvers.py` where we import
 and use the class `Glue` to interact with AWS Glue:
 ```